 Keep It Simple Stupid

-If you do have relevant hobbies that you’re going to include, make sure they are just an added extra and not a new version of the Odyssey.
+If you do have relevant hobbies that you’re going to include, follow the KISS principle and make sure they are just an added extra and not a new version of the Odyssey.
 They should add a small boost of colour your CV and give the reader a taste of who you are as a person, but not form the whole story.
 Also keep in mind that CVs can have an optimum length with 91% of employers saying this is two pages, so use it wisely.
 Try to keep each hobby to one short bullet point.

 Don’t wife swap, life swap